arturoglcc/financial_project/README.md

 The project defines the following containers:

 * frontend: Vue.js frontend application
-* backend: Django backend application
+* backend: FastAPI backend application
 * db: MySQL database
-* http: Apache HTTP server acting as a reverse proxy
+* http: NGINX HTTP server acting as a reverse proxy

 To start a single Docker container (e.g., only the frontend), specify the container name from the docker-compose.yml file: